-In 1919, when Count Camillo Negroni asked the barman of Florence’s Caffè Giacosa to top up his regular Campari and vermouth with gin, a cocktail that came to bear the nobleman’s name was born.
+In 1919, when Count Camillo Negroni asked the barman of Florence’s Caffè Giacosa to top up his regular Bitter and vermouth with gin, a cocktail that came to bear the nobleman’s name was born.

 And now, after decades of popularity, the drink is swiftly nearing its centenary.